luandretta/titbit/README.md

 ## Features

-The website is comprised of 12 pages which are extended from a base template.
+The website is comprised of X pages which are extended from a base template.

 * Home page
 * Login page